 - 3.4.4.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM respectively. - 3.4.4.2 The assessment area for the air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project Area and the works of the Project as identified in the EIA, which shall be extended to include major existing, committed and planned air pollutant emission sources identified to have a bearing on the environmental acceptability of the Project.
 The assessment shall include the existing, committed and planned sensitive receivers within the assessment area as well as areas where the air quality may be potentially affected by the Project.
+Identification and description of existing, committed and planned sensitive receivers that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
+The Applicant shall select the assessment points of the identified sensitive receivers that represent the worst impact point of these sensitive receivers.
+A map clearly showing the location and description such as name of buildings, their uses and height of the selected assessment points shall be given.
+The separation distances of these sensitive receivers from the nearest emission sources of the project shall also be given.
 The assessment shall be based on the best available information at the time of the assessment.
-The assessment shall also take into account the impacts of emission sources from nearby concurrent projects, if any. - 3.4.4.3 The assessment of the air quality impact arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix B of this EIA study brief.
+The assessment shall also take into account the impacts of emission sources from nearby concurrent projects, if any.